tedneward/Azgaarnoth/Magic/Tattoos.md

 This tattoo comprises symbols of life and rebirth.
 While this tattoo is on your skin, you have resistance to necrotic damage.

-***Death Ward***.
-When you would be reduced to 0 hit points, you drop to 1 hit point instead.
+***Death Ward.*** When you would be reduced to 0 hit points, you drop to 1 hit point instead.
 Once used, this benefit can’t be used again until the next dawn.

 ### Ghost Step Tattoo
 *Wondrous item (tattoo), rare (requires attunement)*